Ghafar

-Ghafar (الغفر) is a Syrian village located in Armanaz Nahiyah in Harem District, Idlib.
+Ghafar (الغفر) is a Syrian village located in Armanaz Subdistrict in Harem District, Idlib.
 According to the Syria Central Bureau of Statistics (CBS), Ghafar had a population of 2090 in the 2004 census.
+The village is located in the Sahl al-Rouj / western Idlib countryside, near localities including Tannariyah and Tayyibat al-Ism.
+Agriculture is an important part of the local economy, with crops such as olives, wheat and vegetables grown in the surrounding farmland.